edvin/tornadofx-guide/part2/Config Settings and State.md

             }
        }
     }

     fun showMainScreen() {
         // hide LoginScreen and show the main UI of the application }
 }
 ```

 > Login screen with credentials stored in the view specific config object

 The UI is defined with the `TornadoFx` type safe builders, which basically contains a `form` with two `TextField`'s and a `Button`.
 When the view is loaded, we assign the username and password values from the config object.
 These values might be null at this point, if no prior successful login was performed.
 We then bind the `username` and `password` to the corresponding `TextField`'s.

 Last but not least, we define the action for the login button.
-Upon login, it calls the `loginController#tryLogin` function which takes the username and password from the `StringBindings` (which represent the input of the `TextField`s),
+Upon login, it calls the `loginController#tryLogin` function which takes the username and password from the `StringBindings` \(which represent the input of the `TextField`s\),
 calls out to the service and returns true or false.

 If the result is true, we update the username and password in the config object and calls save on it.
 Finally, we call `showMainScreen` which could hide the login screen and show the main screen of the application.

-_Please not that the example is not a best practice for storing sensitive data, it merely illustrates how you can use the config object._
+_Please not that the above example is not a best practice for storing sensitive data, it merely illustrates how you can use the config object._

 ## Data types and default values